vert-x3/vertx-web-site/src/site/blog/posts/vertx-unit-and-hamcrest.md

 ---
-title: Using Hamcrest Matchers with vert.x unit
+title: Using Hamcrest Matchers with Vert.x Unit
 template: post.html
-date: 2016-01-20
+date: 2016-01-18
 author: cescoffier
 ---

-vert.x unit is a very elegant library to test asynchronous applications developed with vert.x.
+Vert.x Unit is a very elegant library to test asynchronous applications developed with vert.x.
 However because of this asynchronous aspect, reporting test failures is not natural for JUnit users.
 This is because, the failed assertions need to be reported to the _test context_, controlling the execution (and so the outcome) of the test.
-In other words, in a vert.x unit test you cannot use the regular Junit assertions and assertion libraries.
-In this blog post, we propose a way to let you using Hamcrest matchers in vert.x unit tests.
+In other words, in a Vert.x Unit test you cannot use the regular Junit assertions and assertion libraries.
+In this blog post, we propose a way to let you using Hamcrest matchers in Vert.x Unit tests.

-## Using vert.x unit
+## Using Vert.x Unit

-Vert.x unit is a test library made to ensure the behavior of vert.x applications.
+Vert.x Unit is a test library made to ensure the behavior of vert.x applications.
 It lets you implement tests checking asynchronous behavior.

-vert.x unit can be used with Junit.
+Vert.x Unit can be used with Junit.
 For this, you just need to add the following dependency to your project:

 ```xml
 <dependency>